Internet-Draft Using EDHOC with CoAP and OSCORE April 2024

 That is, the rebuilt OSCORE-protected application request from step 7 in Section 3.3.1 MUST undergo the same access control checks that would be performed on a traditional OSCORE-protected application request sent individually as shown in Figure 1.

 To this end, validated information to perform access control checks (e.g., an access token issued by a trusted party) has to be available at the server before starting to process the rebuilt OSCORE-protected application request.
-Such information may have been provided to the server separately before starting the EDHOC execution altogether, or instead as External Authorization Data during the EDHOC execution (see Section 3.8 of [I-D.ietf-lake-edhoc]).
+Such information may have been provided to the server separately before starting the EDHOC execution altogether, or instead as External Authorization Data during the EDHOC execution (see Section 3.8 of [RFC9528]).

 Thus, a successful completion of the EDHOC protocol and the following derivation of the OSCORE Security Context at the server do not play a role in determining whether the rebuilt OSCORE-protected request is authorized to access the target protected resource at the server.